 Role: Stakeholder management, communication, coordination, contract management, scheduling, desk research, analysis, writing and reporting.

 Contracting to various Victorian state government clients including the Departments Premier and Cabinet, Treasury and Finance, Sustainability and Environment and the State Services Authority.

 Arts worker - cultural sector: 1988 - 2005

-James worked in the cultural sector for several years in various positions including Assistant Director - Gertrude Street Artists Spaces, Gallery Manager - Luba Bilu Gallery, Co Director - An Installation Publication (one of Australia's first digital media arts organisations), and in several roles at Arts Victoria (now Creative Victoria) including Visual Arts Program Manager and Senior Project Manager of the Digital Media Program.
+James worked in the cultural sector as both curator and arts manager for several years in various positions including Assistant Director - Gertrude Street Artists Spaces, Gallery Manager - Luba Bilu Gallery, Co Director - An Installation Publication (one of Australia's first digital media arts organisations), and in several roles at Arts Victoria (now Creative Victoria) including Visual Arts Program Manager and Senior Project Manager of the Digital Media Program.
 During this time, he published widely in arts journals and catalogues (see publications for more information).